hyriver/pydaymet/README.rst

 You can install PyDaymet using ``pip`` after installing ``libgdal`` on your system (for example, in Ubuntu run ``sudo apt install libgdal-dev``).
-Moreover, PyDaymet has two optional dependecies for using persistent caching, ``aiohttp-client-cache`` and ``aiosqlite``.
-We highly recommend to install this package as it can significantly speedup send/recieve queries.
+Moreover, PyDaymet has two optional dependencies for using persistent caching, ``aiohttp-client-cache`` and ``aiosqlite``.
+We highly recommend to install this package as it can significantly speedup send/receive queries.
 You don't have to change anything in your code, since PyDaymet under-the-hood looks for them and if available, it will automatically use persistent caching: